 Believability

 Believability may be defined as the capability of being believed, with believed being accepted as true (Merriam-Webster 2009b).
 In relation to information flow, believability clearly concerns the correctness of the information or data contained in a report or query, as well as the continued correctness of the specific information or data.
 Incorrect information may occur as a result of either incorrect query design or multiple versions of this information or data being kept at different locations without consistent version control.
 This relates closely to the financial definition of verifiable information which is considered to be information which is free from error.
 It also implies that the information is reliable.
 Reliability assures decision makers that they may depend on the information to be effective in terms of doing what it is expected to do.
-The following possible questions are relevant:
+The following possible questions are relevant:• Is the information or data perceived to be always correct?

 • How often has incorrect information or data surfaced in reports or presentations?